The digestive system is a collection of organs that work together to digest and absorb food.

 In addition to chemical digestion (particularly of proteins), the stomach also functions as:

-- A storage point, which gradually releases its contents into the small intestine, to allow adequate time for further digestion and absorption.
+- A storage point gradually releases its contents into the small intestine to allow adequate time for further digestion and absorption.

 - A mixer for the mode of contraction and arrangement of the stomach mucosa results in further mixing of the food contents to form chyme.

-- Immune defense, the acidic pH of the stomach helps dissolve invading pathogens before they can cause an infection.
+- In immune defense, the acidic pH of the stomach helps dissolve invading pathogens before they can cause an infection.

 Most of these functions are accomplished through the secretion of stomach juices by the gastric glands in the body and fundus.

-The small intestine is made up of the duodenum, jejunum, and ileum.
-It averages about 6 m in length, extending from the pyloric sphincter of the stomach to the ileocecal valve that separates the ileum from the cecum.
+The small intestine comprises the duodenum, jejunum, and ileum.
+It averages about 6 m in length, extending from the stomach’s pyloric sphincter to the ileocecal valve that separates the ileum from the cecum.